vuxcode/pr1-project-MG-100/time-report.md

 1. *Feeling stuck right now on what to do and my buttons are now alligned vertically.
 I am trying to fix that otherwise I will*
 *try to return to the previous version.*
 2. *Thinking about making the functions a bit different*

+- 2025-04-12 17:00-18:00
+1. *I read through some notes, tested different things and changed the name of some functions/element IDs.*
+2. *Feel like I am struggling but hope I can make a breakthrough soon that makes it more functional.
+Watching videos as well for inspiration.*